Nicole Dunsdon

-Nicole Dunsdon (born November 7, 1970) was the last person to win the Miss Canada competition before it was cancelled in 1992.
+Nicole Dunsdon (born November 7, 1970) is a Canadian model and beauty pageant titleholder who was the last person to win the Miss Canada competition before it was cancelled in 1992.
+The title was resurrected in 2009.

 Biography

 Dunsdon was born November 6, 1970.
 She is from Summerland, British Columbia.

 She graduated from Summerland Secondary School in 1988; from the University of Alberta with a Bachelor of Arts in Psychology in 1994; and from the University of Western Ontario with a Master of Arts in Journalism the following year.

 Dunsdon was crowned Miss Canada in October 1991.
 She also competed in Miss Universe 1992 in Bangkok, Thailand.

 Some women's organizations considered the Miss Canada pageant to encourage the sexual objectification of women.
 Dunsdon said in 2009 that there are beauty pageant contestants that meet the stereotypes; "egotistical, materialistic, slightly air-headed and ill-informed... but those ones never win."
 She ascribed the cancellation of the pageant to the early 1990s recession, and expressed disappointment "that something as traditional as the Miss Canada pageant was touchable by the economic recession."

 As a journalist, she was one of the editors of Harold McGill's memoirs.
 In addition to editing three books, Dunsdon worked with The Calgary Herald and The Globe and Mail before taking a position in communications with SAIT Polytechnic's Applied Research and Innovation Services department.
-Today, Dunsdon is a communications specialist at the University of Calgary's Schulich School of Engineering.
+Dunsdon later became a communications specialist at the University of Calgary's Schulich School of Engineering.